 Tokenized LP Interests

-Tokenization modernizes how an interest is recorded and administered.
+Tokenization changes how an interest is recorded and administered.
 It does not change what you own, and it does not, by itself, create liquidity.

 • A tokenized LP interest represents an interest in the fund, not direct ownership of an apartment unit or building